Graveyard Shift - M.L Rio

 Coming of age

-first of all i just want to say HOW HAPPY THIS BOOK MADE ME as a queer Aboriginal person it was AMAZINGGG to have a book reflecting those parts of my identity, especially when there are SOOOOO little queer Indigenous pieces of media.
+3.5/5 AAAAAAAAAA okokokok hehehehhehe giggling kicking my feet crying first of all i just want to say HOW HAPPY THIS BOOK MADE ME as a queer Aboriginal person it was AMAZINGGG to have a book reflecting those parts of my identity, especially when there are SOOOOO little queer Indigenous pieces of media.

+The writing wasn't anything special as such, but that made it a quite refreshing and easy read.
+It's not a book that needs advanced or complex writing, and it having so would take away the authenticity and just overall not suit the novel.
 This book was so cute and yet well reflects the conflict of trying to find a space where you are accepted for being both queer and Indigenous, the racism that Aboriginal people face in this country, internalised homophobia, and other important topics.
 We need more books like this.

 Under the Whispering Door - T.J Klune